 Enjoy Authentic Italian Food

 The food in Sorrento is absolutely amazing!
 It consists of real, authentic Italian dishes made with local ingredients.
 It might feel like you’ve died and gone to heaven after dining here.
-For every meal, I shared a Caprese salad with my friend, got a meal, and enjoyed some Italian red wine.
+Every meal offers something unique and impressive to sample and enjoy.
+It is obvious why eating is one of the most popular things to do in Sorrento.

 My favorite food is pizza, therefore, for every main course I got a pizza and I became even more obsessed.
 Sorrento has some of the most amazing pizzas and restaurants in the world!
 Therefore, I would love to share some of these with you.